anthonyjoeseph/fancy-todo-mvc/article-backups/shouldtask.md

 For even more power and specificity, you can use a union type or sum type to represent all of your different possible errors.
 This can strengthen a project that handles more than one possible kind of error (probably most projects).
 If this sounds interesting, check out my next article, [Even More Beautiful API Calls with Sum Types](https://dev.to/anthonyjoeseph/fp-ts-and-even-more-beautiful-api-calls-w-sum-types-53j0)

 I'll tell you a secret - pure functional programmers don't have to follow rules #2 and #3.
 They have a rule of their own - they can never invoke `Task` at all!
 Sounds impossible, right?
-If you're curious about this and you have some time on your hands, check out my relevant article [Why is fp-ts TaskEither Like that? - TaskEither vs Fluture](https://dev.to/anthonyjoeseph/taskeither-vs-fluture-4e0n)
+If you're curious about this and you have some time on your hands, check out my article [Why is fp-ts TaskEither Like that? - TaskEither vs Fluture](https://dev.to/anthonyjoeseph/taskeither-vs-fluture-4e0n)

 # Should I use Task